 Then by the mean value theorem, we have

-Applying Fubini's theorem, one sees that the same estimates as in \eqref{eq:dcp-pt1-xi1-xi4}, appear again with the exception that (i) The last term in the decomposition becomes $\be_{\mathbf{P'}}^{1/q_4}\lc (\xi_t(\theta))^{q_4} \rc$ which is handled in the same fashion as before. (ii) There is another term appearing in the decomposition, namely
+Applying Fubini's theorem, one sees that the same estimates as in (\ref {eq:dcp-pt1-xi1-xi4}) appear again with the following exceptions: (i) The last term in the decomposition becomes $\mathbf{E}_{\mathbf {P'}}^{1/q_4} [ (\xi_t(\theta))^{q_4} ]$, which is handled in the same fashion as before. (ii) There is another term appearing in the decomposition, namely

-Using \eqref{eq:bnd-KH-1} and usual estimate methods for stochastic integrals, one obtains that the latter term is upper bounded by $c(1-c_1^{2-2H})t^{2-2H}$.
+Using (\ref{eq:bnd-KH-1}) and {the same estimates for stochastic integrals as in step 1}, one obtains that the latter term is upper bounded by $c(1-c_1^{2-2H})t^{2-2H}$.
 Therefore taking $c_1$ sufficiently close to 1 one obtains that this upper bound is smaller than $1/2$ of the lower bound previously obtained.
-The proof is now complete. \end{proof}
+The proof is now complete. \end{pf}